 ANA (Asset Naming Assistant) is a tool that helps organizations follow naming conventions across all marketing assets.
+At Portqii, we make this for both Eloqua and Marketo.

 What's in a Name ?